zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 This is like C++ single inheritance: `NN_AddOp` gets all fields from `NN_Op` (which got them from `Op`), plus any you add in the `{ }` body.
 Changes to the base class automatically affect all inheritors—modify `NN_Op` to add a trait, and all operations get it.

 **Type Constraints**.
-The types (`AnyMemRef`, `F64Tensor`) are predefined type constraints from `mlir/IR/OpBase.td`.
+The types (`AnyTensor`, `F64Tensor`) are predefined type constraints from `mlir/IR/OpBase.td`.
 Common ones:

 - `AnyType` - Any MLIR type
-- `AnyMemRef` - Any memref type (any shape, any element type)
+- `AnyTensor` - Any tensor type (any shape, any element type)
-- `F32MemRef` - Memref with f32 elements specifically
+- `F32Tensor` - Tensor with f32 elements specifically
 - `1DTensorOf<[F32]>` - One-dimensional tensor of f32 values
 - `AnyTypeOf<[...list...]>` - Union type (any of the listed types)

-These constraints integrate with verification—if you specify `F32MemRef:$input`, the generated verifier ensures the operand is actually a memref with f32 elements.
+These constraints integrate with verification—if you specify `F32Tensor:$input`, the generated verifier ensures the operand is actually a tensor with f32 elements.
 Type violations cause early errors, not runtime surprises.

 **Traits as Lists**.
 Traits (operation properties) are specified as lists in angle brackets: